abhiprd200/CNSD_prototype/README.md

 ## License

-MIT License — open for collaboration and academic use.
+Apache 2.0 License — open for collaboration and academic use.

 ---